 - The approver may consult with other members of the OOS Committee, as appropriate.
 In the case the Program Director of Counseling is not available, the VR Director and VR Assistant Director will serve as back-up.

-- Program Director of Counseling will notify the Office Director and Team Contact when the applicant is approved or not approved for job retention by email and will enter a task note of the determination.
+- The assigned program director will notify the office director and team contact when the applicant is approved or not approved for job retention by email.

-- Approved notification: Upon receiving the notification of approval for job retention services, the VR Specialist will proceed with the Eligibility APPROVAL process for Job Retention:
+- Approved notification: Upon receiving the notification of approval for job retention services from the assigned program director, the Office Director will proceed with approving the eligibility and priority group.

 - The client will receive the appropriate Eligibility/Priority Group letter based on the specific determination.